zen29d/HantenAo/README.md

-# File Upload System
+# C2C System

 This project allows users to upload files from a client to a server using HTTP requests.
 It demonstrates a basic file upload mechanism using PowerShell and a web server.

 ## Overview

+1. Simple HTTP
    The system consists of a **Client** that sends files and a **Server** that receives and processes these files.
 Below are the details of the client-side script and server-side setup.

 ## Server Setup